 Have you been looking for an easy crochet shawl pattern?
 This shawl featuring the granny stitch may be it!
 Read on down to find the free pattern to get started today or purchase a printable PDF here.

 This post contains affiliate links to products for your convenience.
 If you purchase via my links, I may receive a small commission at no additional cost to you.

 Make this quick crochet shawl today!

-This shawl is easy to make, follows are basic stitch repeat and works up with minimal ends to weave in so you have more time to make even more patterns!
+This shawl is easy to make, follows a simple stitch repeat and works up with minimal ends to weave in, so you have more time to make even more patterns!
 Read on down to find this quick & easy crochet shawl pattern!

 If you LOVE easy patterns you’ll love this Simple Granny shawl!